NeedRez/tempasm.py/README.md

 # tempasm.py
 Converts a template file into a "code generator" python script, then imports the generator to run the generated code.
 # Purpose
 Bringing the power of Python to Assembly language generation.
+Let Python "do the math" so you don't have to remember bits and bytes.
 # Usage
 Example script is shown here:
 ~~~~